mattallty/Caporal.js/README.md

 ### Custom logger

-caporal uses `winston` for logging.
+Caporal uses `winston` for logging.
 You can provide your own winston-compatible logger using `.logger()` the following way:

 ```javascript